Usually, most days feel like a road trip to me.

 With 3 area lakes, dozens of attractions, and family-friendly lodging options for every budget, Branson is one of the top family destinations in the country.
 Enjoy breathtaking scenery on a hike in the Ozark Mountains.
 Wow the kids with a cast of riders, dancers, and 32 magnificent horses at Dolly Parton’s Stampede Dinner (and who doesn’t love Dolly).

 Looking to stay a little closer to home?
-For summer vacation destinations within 4 hours driving distance from Dallas, click here.
+Check out these summer vacation destinations within 4 hours driving distance from Dallas.